Skip to content

 • sudo sh cleanup.sh

-4. Deploy the new release: On the primary node, navigate to the new release directory, run the deployment script, and wait for it to complete:
+4. Deploy the new release: On the primary node, navigate to the latest release directory, run the deployment script, and wait for it to complete:

 • sudo sh deploy.sh